rbec276/rbec276.github.io/_posts/2021-02-26-Reference.md

 <img src="https://raw.githubusercontent.com/rbec276/rbec276.github.io/master/assets/Twitch_Studio_assets/UI_activity_feed.PNG" alt="Activity Feed" width="300">
 </p>

 > Note: To share alerts on a particular scene, the scene must have a Twitch Alerts layer.
+You can add or modify layers in the Edit Scene menu.

 ## Chat
 Interact with your audience!
 In the chat window, you have the ability to read and send messages to your viewers in real time.
 Click the cogwheel to open chat settings and enable moderation actions-- like emotes-only chat 😮😮😮 or followers-only chat.